-This haddock florentine is where gourmet meets comfort.
-Perfectly pan seared haddock complemented by a rich and creamy spinach sauce.
+This haddock florentine is my way of combining gourmet with comfort, perfectly pan-seared haddock in a rich and creamy spinach sauce.

-The use of cream cheese and sun-dried tomatoes transforms this dish into a restaurant quality feast – and it gets ready in 30 minutes.
+The use of cream cheese and sun-dried tomatoes adds that restaurant-quality touch and it all comes together in 30 minutes.

 Ingredient notes

-Here are some helpful notes on ingredients you'll need.
+Here are some helpful notes on the ingredients.
 See the recipe card below for exact quantities.

 - Haddock – the fillets should be skinless.
 Fresh or frozen, both work fine.
 If using frozen, make sure it's completely thawed before you start cooking.
-Here are some good defrosting tips.
 Haddock is delicate and breaks apart easily, so cutting longer fillets into halves or thirds makes the handling easier.

 - Cream cheese – cut into cubes and left at room temperature for few minutes so it dissolves quickly.